-I have some awesome bulldogs that I welcome you to read about and check out on my photogallery and call or write with questions or comments.
-They make good pets, are natural hog dogs, smart and able to be trained to herd livestock or hunt different types of animals.
+I have some awesome bulldogs that I welcome you to read about and check out on my photogallery!
+Call or email with questions or comments.
+They make good pets, are natural hog dogs, and are smart and able to be trained to herd livestock or hunt different types of animals.

 History of my yard.